How to Earn Money as a Singer

 Every festival will have its unique application requirements, but you’ll probably, at the very least, be expected to provide an artist’s bio, some recordings of your music and ideally some examples of live performances: high-quality videos or press-photos.
 It’s also likely that the bookers will assess your social media pages as part of the application process.

-Have you made money as an unsigned singer/musician?
+Have you made money singing?
 What works for you?

 We would love to hear from you in the comments below.